Pairwise annihilation of Weyl nodes induced by magnetic fields in the Hofstadter regime: Time-reversal preserved WSM

 An external magnetic field oriented in the y-direction cannot couple WNs which are separated along $k_y$ direction.
 In this case, the crucial separation to consider for pairwise annihilation of WNs is $k_1$.
 The current problem can be thought of as a two copies of a two WNs' problem, similar to the time-reversal broken case studied in the Sec. \ref{Sec:TRB}.
 Here, the separation parameter $k_1$ plays the role of the parameter $k_0$ of the time-reversal broken case (see Eq. \ref{eq:H0TRB}) with two Weyl nodes.
 The intuitive picture of pairwise annihilation of WNs (see Figs . \ref{fig:WannArc4} and \ref{fig:WannArc23}$d$-$f$) immediately tells that the phase which appear after annihilation is either a normal insulator or an insulator (I$'$) with counter propagating surface states on the $k_x$-$k_y$ surface BZ.
 In the following, we verify this prediction by solving the model for phase diagram in presence of commensurate magnetic fields.

 We choose to work with the Landau gauge ${\bf A} =(z, 0, 0)B$.
-In this choice of gauge, the Bloch-Hofstadter Hamiltonian takes the following form (after a unitary rotation in $\sigma$'s space about the $x$-direction)
+In this choice of gauge, the Hofstadter Hamiltonian takes the following form (after a unitary rotation in $\sigma$'s space about the $x$-direction)

 for commensurate flux $\phi/\phi_0 = 1/q$ per unit cell.
 The functions $f^{\alpha}_1({\bf k})$, $f^{\alpha}_3({\bf k})$ are given by